 A student who wishes to withdraw from a course after the drop-add period may do so with the Major Professor's approval.
 (Before the midpoint of the term, the course instructor will assign a grade of WP or WF to withdrawing students.
 After the midpoint a WF must be assigned; it is averaged into a student's GPA as if it were an F.) But a student may not "make up" dropped hours (in order to satisfy minimum course-load requirements) by adding 7000 or 9000 research hours unless a serious personal, academic, or medical problem exists to prevent the student from continuing in the course.
 A student who believes such a problem exists must discuss it, before initiating the withdrawal, with the Major Professor and obtain his or her approval.
-(If a Major Professor is unavailable or has not been assigned, the student must take the matter to the Graduate Coordinator.)
+(If a Major Professor is unavailable or has not been assigned, the student must take the matter to the Director of Graduate Studies.)
 The student must also obtain the Major Professor's agreement, or that of another Graduate Faculty member, to direct the student in a 7000 or 9000 research course.
-The student shall then present to the Graduate Coordinator his or her written request (signed by the Major Professor) to drop one course and to add a 7000 or 9000 research course in its place.
-The Graduate Coordinator shall consider the request and decide whether to approve it.
+The student shall then present to the Director of Graduate Studies his or her written request (signed by the Major Professor) to drop one course and to add a 7000 or 9000 research course in its place.
+The Director of Graduate Studies shall consider the request and decide whether to approve it.